tonybony78/cse15l-lab-reports/wk-1-lab-report.md

 ![Image](https://cdn.discordapp.com/attachments/1064716019156930640/1064728748114587758/image.png)

 ## Remote Connection
 Before taking any of these steps, if you have Windows, you must first install Git for Windows, which is necessary for what we will do later on.
 It can be found on this [link](https://gitforwindows.org/), just click the Download button and install it onto your computer.
 Upon installation, you might run into numerous steps that ask for a number of options for the program.
-The only one you should worry about is this
+The only one you should worry about is this.

 ![Image](https://cdn.discordapp.com/attachments/1064716019156930640/1064734246431899668/image.png).